-Underexposure method determines the method by which the program handles missing information for the brightest areas while it is darkening the picture.
-This setting is utilized when you bring Exposure into negative values and when you apply HDR to bright areas.
+Underexposure method - this sets the method by which the program handles the missing information for the brightest areas when darkening the picture.
+This setting is utilized when you bring Exposure into the negative values and when you apply HDR to bright areas.
 It offers three methods:

 - Linear mainly useful for portraits.
 It darkens the picture in a natural way.
 In overexposed areas, it grays the picture.
 This method takes no special steps to stop blowout (loss of detail from overexposure).
-To create detail in overexposed areas, use the Lights control. - Vivid colors this method is useful for landscape photographs.
-It preserves brightness in areas with blowout, and non-linearly darkens the brightest areas, while increasing their contrast and saturation. - Contrast this method works similarly to Vivid Colors, but it does not increase colors' saturation and does increase contrast for a smaller range of brightnesses.
+To create detail in overexposed areas, use the Lights control. - Vivid Colors this method is useful for landscape photographs.
+It preserves brightness in areas with blowout, and non-linearly darkens the brightest areas, while increasing their contrast and saturation. - Contrast this method works similarly to Vivid Colors, but it does not increase colors' saturation, and it increases the contrast for a smaller range of brightnesses.